ShedOps/tf-modules/aws/networking/vpc/examples/basic/README.md

 Some points:

-a) We use local backend for S3 state, as its an example :) in prod environments we would use S3 and dynamodb
+a) We use local backend for terraform state, as its an example :) in prod environments we would use S3 and dynamodb

 b) This will create a VPC with flow logs disabled